sergiomontey/Data-Masking-Tool/README.md

 - Liability limitations
 - Support policy

+---

+## ⚠️ Important Disclaimers & Notices

+### 🧪 Proof of Concept Status

+This software is provided as a **PROOF OF CONCEPT DEMONSTRATION** and should be treated accordingly:

+**⚠️ CRITICAL NOTICES:**

+1. **NOT PRODUCTION-HARDENED**: While functional and well-architected, this software has not undergone extensive production testing, security auditing, or stress testing that enterprise-grade software requires.

+2. **NO WARRANTY**: This software is provided "AS IS" without warranty of any kind.
+See the MIT License above for full details.

+3. **USE AT YOUR OWN RISK**: You assume all risks associated with using this software.
+The authors and contributors are not liable for any damages, data loss, system failures, or other issues that may arise.

+### 🔒 Security Considerations

+**IMPORTANT - READ BEFORE PRODUCTION USE:**

+- **Credentials Storage**: Settings (including SMTP passwords) are stored in plain text JSON files
+- **No Authentication**: Single-user design with no built-in authentication mechanism
+- **Local Execution**: All jobs run with the permissions of the user running the application
+- **Database Security**: SQLite database is not encrypted
+- **Script Execution**: Jobs can execute arbitrary commands on your system

+**RECOMMENDATION**:
+- Use environment variables for sensitive data
+- Run in isolated/sandboxed environments
+- Implement additional security layers if using in production
+- Review all scripts before scheduling execution
+- Do not expose to untrusted networks

+### 🧪 Testing Requirements

+**⚠️ MANDATORY FOR PRODUCTION USE:**

+Users intending to use this software in production environments **MUST** perform their own comprehensive testing, including but not limited to:
+---
 **Key Points:**
 - ✅ Use for internal data masking
 - ✅ Modify for your needs